 TWG2, established in 2011, attracts people to a forum to discuss both theoretical and empirical research on the teaching and learning of arithmetic and number system.
 The scope of our group has always been open from kindergarten to 12th grade.
 For the last two CERME (10&11) conferences, discussion and presentations have evoked a desire to go deeper into specific themes.
-The first of those themes we wish to explore is: Perspectives on conceptual understanding of flexibility, number sense and mastery in arithmetic.
+The first of those themes we wish to explore is: Perspectives on conceptual understanding of flexibility and number sense in arithmetic.

 The various topics captured within this theme include whole numbers, integers and rational numbers as well as representations and problem solving using numbers and operations related to each of these domains.
 The call for abstracts and new researcher poster proposals invites submissions of substantial research-based proposals (theoretical, methodological, empirical or practical) from a wide range of perspectives, including cognitive, socio-cultural and developmental ones.
-We especially welcome contributions related (but not strictly bounded) to the following issues in the development of arithmetic and number systems through the three key number themes of: Flexibility, Sense and Mastery.
+We especially welcome contributions related (but not strictly bounded) to the following issues in the development of arithmetic and number systems through the two key number themes of Flexibility and Sense.

 Authors must state which theme their abstract relates to and offer a short rationale/explanation.
 However, issues tackled can be quite wide; below are some examples of the issues in the development of arithmetic and number systems:

 - Developing a deep understanding of arithmetic and number systems

 - The role of conceptual understanding and procedural skills for learning numbers and operations

 - Developing number sense and structure sense as a foundation for flexibility with numbers and operations